GedMullen/classes/java_oo.md

 1 .
 Last class - review.
 <br>2 .
 [Polymorphism Image](https://drive.google.com/file/d/0B-CFaefA1v4RaFFSeUpPbkpKVDQ/view?usp=docslist_api)
 <br>2 .
 [Polymorphism Tutorial](https://docs.oracle.com/javase/tutorial/java/IandI/polymorphism.html)

+##Exercises

+1. Complete the overriding exercises from Week 10.
+2. Create a project in Eclipse on Ygritte called "polymorphism" and complete the [Polymorphism Tutorial](https://docs.oracle.com/javase/tutorial/java/IandI/polymorphism.html).
+3. Create 4 CareWorker references to a Nurse instance, a CareWorker instance, a Doctor instance and a Consultant instance.
+Call the getFullName method on each of the references.
+Is the output what you would expect?
+4. Create a Hospital class that contains an ArrayList<CareWorker> field.
+Add a toString method to Hospital that iterates through the ArrayList calling the getSpeciality, getBedsideManner and getFullName methods on each reference in the list.
+Write code to test your class using the objects you created in exercise 3.

 # Week 10

 1 .
 Last class - review.